sunilkumarvalmiki/awesome-python-snippets/README.md

 # awesome-python-snippets
-this Repo contains snippets of program Programs
+this Repo contains snippets of python Programs